cuzelac/Fusion360-Thread-Profiles/README.md

         * Calculate minor diameter: `minor_diameter = major_diameter - (1.227 * pitch)`
             * https://www.calculatoratoz.com/en/minor-diameter-of-external-thread-given-pitch-and-major-diameter-of-internal-thread-calculator/Calc-15811

-### `f360-thread-calculator.rb`
+### `scripts/f360-thread-calculator.rb`

 I wrote this to take input and calculate parameters.
-I don't recommend using it, as it's a bit of a mess, but you're welcome to poke around with it if you know Ruby.
+I don't recommend using it yet, as input is messy, but it's tested and you're welcome to poke around with it if you know Ruby.
 I'll be cleaning it up over time and will update here when it's generally usable.